 That’s why they created Clothes the Loop, which collects used clothing and gives customers a $10 off a purchase of $100 or more.
 Those items are then turned into products like insulation, carpet padding, stuffing for toys, and fibers for new clothing.

-Consider collecting unwanted items that can be repurposed or donated to someone who can use them, offering a promotional voucher for your store to customers who bring items in.
+Consider collecting unwanted items that can be repurposed or donated to someone who can use them.
+Offer a promotional voucher for your store to customers who bring items in.

 Help customers lower their environmental footprint

-According to a survey, 88% of consumers want brands to help them lower their footprint, and they’ll be more likely to frequent your business if you help them in their efforts.
-By helping your customers to offset the impact of their retail habits, it helps them to feel more empowered as consumers and gives them confidence that your business is out to make a long-term difference.
+According to a survey, 88% of consumers want brands to help them lower their footprint.
+They’ll be more likely to frequent your business if you help them in their efforts.
+By helping your customers to offset the impact of their retail habits, it helps them to feel more empowered as consumers.
+This gives them confidence that your business is out to make a long-term difference.

-A simple plastic lid from Starbucks recently made headlines because it’s going to help replace the use of more than a billion plastic straws each year, something customers had expressed concern about.
+A simple plastic lid from Starbucks recently made headlines because it’s going to help replace the use of more than a billion plastic straws each year.
+Customers expressed concern about plastic use.
 According to the company, the new cold drink lid uses nine percent less plastic than the former lid and straw combined.

 Starbucks is currently testing alternative materials to replace plastic straws completely as part of its goals to eliminate plastic straws by 2020 and to double the recyclability, compostability, and reusability of its cups and packaging by 2022.

-As a retailer, you can offer reusable or home compostable bags for your customers or pledge to donate a small part of your profits to a related charity, for example.
+As a retailer, you can offer reusable or home compostable bags for your customers.
+Or pledge to donate a small part of your profits to a related charity.
 Closely tie your initiatives to your retail sector, which will show your commitment to changing the industry — and the world — and gives customers a way they can also give back.